RebeccaStevens/is-immutable-type/README.md

 ## Definitions

-- `Immutable`: Everything is deeply read only and nothing can be modified.
+- `Immutable`: Everything is deeply read-only and nothing can be modified.
 - `ReadonlyDeep`: The data is deeply immutable but methods are not.
 - `ReadonlyShallow`: The data is shallowly immutable, but at least one deep value is not.
 - `Mutable`: The data is shallowly mutable.